Locust0/AVI/Tournament.md

       Vector2 pos = new Vector2(minX + dif, y);
       for (int i = 0; i < groupSize; i++)
       {
-         //Spawn drone at the position and then add the seperation
+         //Spawn drone at the position and then add the separation
          //to that position
          Instantiate(drone, pos, transform.rotation);
          pos.x += sep;